imgly/plugins/packages/plugin-layer-list-web/README.md

 # IMG.LY CE.SDK Plugin Layer List

-This plugin adds registers a custom panel that displays a list of all layers in the current design scene.
+This plugin registers a custom panel that displays a list of all layers in the current design scene.

 ## Installation